-- A 4% discount off of the tuition balance owed is available for a student whose tuition is paid in full by June 15th. - o A 2% discount off of the tuition balance owed is available for a student whose tuition is paid in full by August 15th.
-(For returning PACS families, the June 15th and July 15th payments will be required as if a monthly payment plan was being utilized, but the discount will be applied if the full amount is paid by August 15th. - o For families with multiple students at PACS, it is possible to use the lump sum payment option for some students and the monthly payment option for others within the same school year.
+- A 4% discount off the tuition balance owed is available for a student whose tuition is paid in full by June 15th. - o A 2% discount off the tuition balance owed is available for a student whose tuition is paid in full by August 1st.
+(For returning PACS families, the June 15th and July 15th payments o Tuition discounts are not offered for Pre-Kindergarten students.

+- will be required as if a monthly payment plan was being utilized, but the discount will be applied if the full amount is paid by August 1st. - For families with multiple students at PACS, it is possible to use the lump sum payment option for some students and the monthly payment option for others within the same school year.